 First, submit your 280 character message which includes the hashtag #dazzle4rare and your logo for our participants page, sign up for our NPO/charity email list below so you can receive the list of approved messages and links to the event assets you can use to schedule your website, blog, social media, and other posts.

 Please note: Our email list is experiencing technical issues.
 YOU WILL NOT RECEIVE AN IMMEDIATE EMAIL TO VERIFY YOUR SUBSCRIPTION.
 Emails will be added to the list manually.
-You can use the form below to join or send us an email us and ask to be added to the list.
+You can send us an email us and ask to be added to the list.

 Please remember we use the honour system – by participating you agree to share messages – NOT JUST YOUR OWN – you’re already doing that every day!
 However you choose to participate, keep an eye on the hashtag #Dazzle4rare on Facebook, Twitter, and Instagram and share as you see fit.